Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

 Saguenay–Lac-Saint-Jean

-If you fancy venturing a few hours away from the city, Saguenay–Lac-Saint-Jean is a majestic blue kingdom of waterways well worth exploring.
+If you fancy venturing a few hours away from Quebec City, the Saguenay–Lac-Saint-Jean is a majestic blue kingdom of waterways, well worth exploring.
+This vast area, spanning over 95,000 square kilometers, is a natural playground for outdoor enthusiasts and nature lovers alike.
+This is easily one of the best day trips from Quebec.

 Parc Omega